gyrogovernance/science/docs/Findings/Analysis_3D_6DOF_Proof.md

 - Exactly 3 rotational generators from SU(2) (Lemma 1.1)
 - Exactly 3 translational parameters from R³ (Lemma 2.1)
 - Gyrotriangle closure: δ = π - (π/2 + π/4 + π/4) = 0 (verified)
-- Modal depth constraints: CS1–CS7 all satisfied (verified in main CGM document)
+- Modal depth constraints: The foundational assumption and lemmas all satisfied (verified in main CGM document)

-**Final Conclusion:** The axioms CS1–CS7 uniquely determine n = 3 spatial dimensions with d = 6 degrees of freedom. □
+**Final Conclusion:** The foundational assumption and lemmas uniquely determine n = 3 spatial dimensions with d = 6 degrees of freedom. □

 ## 6. Corollary: Emergence Sequence